StikDebug/altdirect/README.md

 Pretty nice, huh?

+>[!WARNING]
+>Some of you more familiar with html may ask: this seems like it adds some extra bloat.
+Why?
+Essentially, if you remove the h1 tag the images render with an uncomfortable small blue hyperlink underline between them in GitHub markdown/readme's, this fixes that.

+---

+## Examples
 >[!NOTE]
 >The URL format and asset links should never be modified in a way that breaks site functionality or requires action on your end.
-In addition, I don't see github.io being deprecated anytime soon, so the hosted page is expected to remain available.
+In addition, we don't intend to stop paying for stikstore.app soon, but if so, I don't see github.io being deprecated, so the mirror is expected to remain available regardless.

----

-## Examples

 Using the hosted page at https://stikstore.app/altdirect: